 - How will both you and I know how my child/young person is doing and how will you help me to support their learning?

 The SENCo or Assistant SENCo is available at every Parent’s Evening to discuss your child’s progress.
+We also provide parents/carers with two additional 'Student Academy Support' events throughout the year, where they can speak with support staff.
 Your child will also have a student passport which will show their latest SEN data, progress made towards targets and how they can be supported at school and home.
 The academy operates and ‘open door’ policy so you are welcome to come in or contact anyone throughout the day.

 - What support will there be for my child's/young person's overall wellbeing?